-- (1) The Board shall appoint a Grievance Committee to serve as a mediator to process, and investigate complaints from agencies, users, potential users of the system and the Community Transportation Coordinator in the designated service area, and make recommendations to the Board for the improvement of service. - (2) The Board shall establish procedures to provide regular opportunities for issues to be brought before the Grievance Committee and to address them in a timely manner.
+- The Board shall appoint a Grievance Committee to serve as a mediator to process, and (1) investigate complaints from agencies, users, potential users of the system and the Community Transportation Coordinator in the designated service area, and make recommendations to the Board for the improvement of service. - The Board shall establish procedures to provide regular opportunities for issues to be brought (2)before the Grievance Committee and to address them in a timely manner.
 Members appointed to the Grievance Committee shall be voting members of the Board.

-The Grievance Committee and the Board shall have the authority to hear and advise on (3)grievances.
-When an entity makes a determination of the rights, duties, privileges, benefits, or legal relationships of a specified person or persons, it is exercising "adjudicative" or "determinative" powers.
+(3) The Grievance Committee and the Board shall have the authority to hear and advise on grievances.
+When an entity makes a determination of the rights, dutles, privileges, benefits, or legal relationships of a specified person or persons, it is exercising "adjudicative" or "determinative" powers.
 Deciding a grievance between two independent parties may fall within these parameters, depending on the nature of the grievance.
 Chapter 427, Florida Statutes grants no adjudicative powers to anyone.

-Membership E.
+E. Membership

-- The Chair, subject to approval by the Board, shall appoint five (5) voting members to a Grievance (1) Committee.
-The membership of the Grievance Committee shall include broad geographic representation from members of the local Coordinating Board representing the counties in the service area. - Term limits on the Grievance Committee may coincide with term limits on the Board.
+- (1) The Chair, subject to approval by the Board, shall appoint five (5) voting members to a Grievance Committee.
+The membership of the Grievance Committee shall include broad geographic representation from members of the local Coordinating Board representing the counties in the service area. - (2) Term limits on the Grievance Committee may coincide with term limits on the Board.

-Officers F.
+F. Officers

-The Grievance Committee shall elect a Chair and Vice-Chair.
-(1)
+(1) The Grievance Committee shall elect a Chair and Vice-Chair.

-Meetings G.
+G. Meetings

-- The Grievance Committee may meet as often as necessary to fulfill their responsibilities.
-(1) Meetings may be called, rescheduled, postponed or cancelled for any appropriate purpose by the Chair.
+- (1) The Grievance Committee may meet as often as necessary to fulfill their responsibilities.
+Meetings may be called, rescheduled, postponed or cancelled at the discretion of the Chair as long as the procedure requirements stated in Section J. (9) and (10) are met.
 The Grievance Committee may meet following Board meetings to hear complaints and grievances.
 All meetings will function under the "Government in the Sunshine Law."
-All meetings will provide opportunity for public comments on the agenda. - Notice of Meetings.
-Notices and tentative agendas shall be provided to the Florida Commission (2) for the Transportation, Committee members and other interested parties at least two weeks prior to the meeting.
-Meeting notices shall include the date, time, location, general nature/subject of the meeting, a contact person and phone number to call for additional information and to request accessible formats. - Quorum.
-At all meetings of the Grievance Committee, the presence in person of a majority of (3) the voting members shall be necessary and sufficient to constitute a quorum for the transaction of business.
+All meetings will provide opportunity for public comments on the agenda. - (2) Notice of Meetings.
+Notices and tentative agendas shall be provided to the Florida Commission for the Transportation, Committee members and other interested parties at least two weeks prior to the meeting.
+Meeting notices shall include the date, time, location, general nature/subject of the meeting, a contact person and phone number to call for additional information and to request accessible formats. - (3) Quorum.
+At all meetings of the Grievance Committee, the presence in person of a majority of the voting members shall be necessary and sufficient to constitute a quorum for the transaction of business.
 In the absence of a quorum, those present may, without notice other than by announcement at the meeting, recess the meeting from time to time, until a quorum shall be present.
-At any such recessed meeting, any business may be transacted which might have been transacted at the meeting as originally called. - Voting.
+At any such recessed meeting, any business may be transacted which might have been transacted at the meeting as originally called. - (4) Voting.
 A majority vote is required for actions by the Grievance Committee.
-As required by (4)Section 286.012, Florida Statutes, all Grievance Committee members, including the Chair, must vote on all official actions taken by the Grievance Committee except when there appears to be a possible conflict of interest with a member or members of the Grievance Committee.
+As required by Section 286.012, Florida Statutes, all Grievance Committee members, including the Chair, must vote on all official actions taken by the Grievance Committee except when there appears to be a possible conflict of interest with a member or members of the Grievance Committee.